The Connection between Dusty Star-Forming Galaxies and the First Massive Quenched Galaxies: Results

 We have already shown that, in our model, massive quiescent galaxies at $z = 2$, 3, and 4 were sub-millimetre bright in the past.
 For instance, we find that $\sim 86\%$, $96\%$, and $91\%$ of MQs at $z = 2$, 3, and 4, exceeded $1\,{\rm mJy}$ at some point in the past.
 Only $\sim 7\%$, $9\%$, and $5\%$ reached $S_{870,{\rm max}} \geq 3\,{\rm mJy}$, while $\sim 2\%$, $1\%$, and $0\%$ surpassed $5\,{\rm mJy}$.
-However, it is not yet clear whether a significant fraction of all DSFGs -- defined here as galaxies with $S_{870} \geq 1\,{\rm mJy}$ -- at those redshifts are indeed progenitors of MQs at $2 \leq z \leq 4$.\\ In this section, we analyse the entire DSFG population at the redshifts when the sub-millimetre emission of the selected MQs at $z = 2$, $3$, and $4$ was most common.
+However, it is not yet clear whether a significant fraction of all DSFGs -- defined here as galaxies with $S_{870} \geq 1\,{\rm mJy}$ -- at those redshifts are indeed progenitors of MQs at $2 \leq z \leq 4$.
+For simplicity, we do not follow galaxies once they are accreted by a more massive system.
+However, the fraction of MQs that are eventually incorporated into a more massive galaxy is modest ($\lesssim24\%$), regardless of the selected redshift. \\ In this section, we analyse the entire DSFG population at the redshifts when the sub-millimetre emission of the selected MQs at $z = 2$, $3$, and $4$ was most common.
 We therefore select DSFGs at $z = 3.4$, $4.3$, and $5.5$, respectively (based on Figure \ref{fig:Fraction-S870-z}).
-We separate the DSFG sample into three bins based on sub-millimetre flux density at the selected redshift: {\it{faint}} ($1 < S_{870}/{\rm mJy} \leq 3$), {\it{intermediate}} ($3 < S_{870}/{\rm mJy} \leq 5$), and {\it{bright}} ($S_{870}/{\rm mJy} > 5$).
+We separate the DSFG sample into three bins based on sub-millimetre flux density at the selected redshift: faint ($1 < S_{870}/{\rm mJy} \leq 3$), intermediate ($3 < S_{870}/{\rm mJy} \leq 5$), and bright ($S_{870}/{\rm mJy} > 5$).
 At $z = 3.4$, these bins include $56,753$, $1,500$, and $250$ DSFGs.
 The corresponding numbers are $22,771$, $411$, and $60$ at $z = 4.3$, and $5,460$, $54$, and $4$ at $z = 5.5$.
 Already, we note that the number of DSFGs is significantly larger than that of MQs at $z = 2$, $3$, and $4$.
 Thus, we expect that not all DSFGs in our model are progenitors of MQs at $2 \lesssim z \lesssim 4$.
 Next, we will quantify how many of the overall DSFG population evolve into high-redshift MQs and when these DSFGs quench.\\ In Figure~\ref{fig:Fraction-SMG-Q}, we show the cumulative fraction of DSFGs — binned by $S_{870}$ — that become massive ($\log(M_{\star}/\rm{M_{\odot}}) \geq 10.6$) and quiescent (sSFR $\leq 0.2/t_{\rm obs}(z)$).
 Notice that cumulative fractions for faint DSFGs never reach 100\%, primarily because some of them are accreted into more massive systems.
 Figure~\ref{fig:Fraction-SMG-Q} reveals that brighter DSFGs quench earlier.
-For example, all {\it bright} DSFGs ($S_{870}/{\rm mJy} > 5$) identified at $z = 5.5$ become massive and quiescent by $z = 2$, whereas only $\sim 40\%$ of {\it intermediate} and $\sim 20\%$ of faint DSFGs do.
+For example, all bright DSFGs ($S_{870}/{\rm mJy} > 5$) identified at $z = 5.5$ become massive and quiescent by $z = 2$, whereas only $\sim 40\%$ of intermediate and $\sim 20\%$ of faint DSFGs do.
 We also calculate the redshift at which $50\%$ of bright DSFGs selected at $z = 3.4$, $4.3$, and $5.5$ become massive and quiescent.
 These are $z_{\rm MQ} = 1.85$, $2.08$, and $2.54$, respectively.
 In contrast, 50\% of faint DSFGs ($1 < S_{870}/{\rm mJy} \leq 3$) selected at the same redshifts meet the MQ criteria only by $z_{\rm MQ} = 1.23$, $1.34$, and $1.42$, respectively.
 In summary, DSFGs that are higher-redshift and brighter quench earlier.\\ We reiterate that the majority of MQs at $z = 2$, $3$, and $4$ lie within the faintest $S_{870}$ bin (see Figures \ref{fig:S870-dist} and \ref{fig:Fraction-S870-z}).
 However, less than 50\% of faint DSFGs at $z = 5.5$ will become MQs by $z = 2$.
 Therefore, while the majority of MQs at $z = 2$, $3$, and $4$ were DSFGs at $z = 3.4$, $4.3$, and $5.5$, only a small fraction of all DSFGs evolve into massive and quiescent by those redshifts ($z \gtrsim 2$).
 This implies that MQs may follow a distinct evolutionary path, different from that of the average DSFG.\\